asiopueo/10_MPC-Project/README.md

 ## Timestep Length and Elapsed Duration
-The timestep length and elapsed dutaration
+The timestep length and elapsed duration

 ## Polynomial Fitting and MPC Preprocessing